JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 Blocks an insecure port 1900 that may lead to
 DDoS masked attacks.
 Only remove this function if you absolutely need port 1900.
-In most cases, this is a junk port.
+In most cases, this is a junk port. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L1082-L1091)

 *function has no options*